neheller/kits21/examples/submission/README.md

   ── output\
   ├── case00000.nii.gz\
   └── case00001.nii.gz \
-  Those folders will be mounted as volumes during docker run command (see Step 4).
+  Those folders will be mounted as volumes during docker run command (see Step 4 of Installation and running guidelines).
 - **trained model**:
   As your trained model has to be a part of submitted docker image, it has to be added at the stage of building a docker image.
 This is done by copying your local folder with the model weights to a specified folder within the container.
   For more information see the examples of the dockerfiles we prepared.
 - **python inference script**:
   The inference script for computing segmentation of test images has to be a part of the submitted docker image as well.
   Hence, it has to be added at the stage of building a docker image.
-We ask to name this script "run_inference.py" as it will be executed by organizers while running a docker image.
+We ask to name this script *run_inference.py* as it will be executed by organizers while running a docker image.
 In this script, one can access the test images from the /input folder and predicted segmentation should be saved to the /output folder.
-The model should be loaded from the folder that was specified to move your model weights during a docker image build.
+The model should be loaded from the folder that was specified for copying of your model weights at the stage of a docker image build.

 ## Folder structure